Parliament Square

 Parliament Square is a square at the northwest end of the Palace of Westminster in the City of Westminster in central London, England.
 Laid out in the 19th century, it features a large open green area in the centre with trees to its west, and it contains twelve statues of statesmen and other notable individuals.

 As well as being one of London's tourist attractions, it is also the place where many demonstrations and protests have been held.
 The square is overlooked by various official buildings: legislature to the east (in the Houses of Parliament), governmental executive offices to the north (on Whitehall), the judiciary to the west (the Supreme Court), and the church to the south (with Westminster Abbey).

-Parliament Square features all of the British flags, the flags of the United Kingdom, its four countries, the county flags and the three flags of the Crown Dependencies and the sixteen heraldic shields of the British Overseas Territories.
+Parliament Square sometimes features all of the British flags, the flags of the United Kingdom, its four countries, the county flags and the three flags of the Crown Dependencies and the sixteen heraldic shields of the British Overseas Territories.
 Alongside all of the British flags, Parliament Square also has all of the 56 flags of the Commonwealth of Nations.